kanisterio/kanister/docs/rbac.rst

 in application namespace to bind the `Role` to Kanister's Service Account.
 This approach enhances security by granting only the necessary permissions.

-1. Create a `Role` with the required permissions:
+1. Create a `Role` with the permissions required by the Blueprint:

 .. code-block:: yaml